netmix/dj-on-air-widget/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.2.4 =
+* Fixed a conflict DJ On-Air Widget had another plugin
+* Fixed the admin menu in Wordpress 3.3

 = 0.2.3 =
 * Added the ability to change the length of shifts